samkitkankariya/Goodreads-Book-Assistant-Telegram-Bot/README.md

-# Book Assistant Telegram Bot
+# Goodreads Book Assistant Telegram Bot

 The Book Assistant Telegram Bot, accessible via `@bookish_thief_bot` on Telegram, is designed to help users search for books on Goodreads, mark them as read, and receive daily random quotes from their list of read books.